Guitar manufacturing: Materials

-Modern Manufacturing Process
+Modern manufacturing process

 While handcrafting guitars is still a popular method of guitar manufacturing for luthiers and large manufacturer custom shops, the major players in the guitar industry are shifting to computer-controlled mass production of guitars.
 This approach maintains the quality of their instruments while increasing efficiency and productivity.

 Most manufacturers use some form of geometric modelling and CNC machining software when designing a guitar.
 A common choice of a CAD (Computer Aided Design) system is Solidworks, which is utilized by Taylor Guitars.
 With a CAD system, a two-dimensional or three-dimensional model of the guitar can be designed and seen before a physical model is created.
 This allows for consistency and convenience in the design process, whether the guitar is made out of wood, metal, polymer, or any machinable substance.
 For a guitar made out of aluminum, for example, the top, sides, and back of the body are drawn in a modelling program and a 3D model can be created by combining these 2D features.
 This representation gives the ability to see the final product before any material is cut.

 A popular choice for a CAM (Computer Aided Manufacturing) software suite is MasterCAM.
 It is also used by Taylor Guitars.
 The CAM software takes the 3D model created in the CAD system and uses a Computer Numerical Control (CNC) machine, also known as a CNC router (typically a vertical machining center) to cut out the 2D pieces from, in the example above, a sheet of aluminum.
 This process can eliminate waste as well as decrease machining time and machine downtime.
 The pieces cut from the sheets of aluminum are assembled by a worker using a TIG (Tungsten Inert Gas) welder.

 CAD and CAM systems are not limited to cutting guitar bodies alone.
 They are utilized by several manufacturers in cut necks, fretboards, and other parts of the guitar quickly and efficiently.
 The advantage of CNC machining is the accuracy and precision of the cutting.
 These machines can make thousands of parts with tolerances of mere ten-thousandths of an inch.
 C.F.
 Martin & Company uses CNC machines to cut the necks and neck pockets of their guitars.
 C.F.
 Martin uses the machines because of the precision and quality of cutting that CNC offers.
 The Plek machine is a CNC machine currently being implemented by a large number of guitar manufacturing companies.
 The machine is a time-saving way to level and shape fretboards through a process called fret dressing.